FunGeST/Palimpsest/README.md

   <h1 align="center">Palimpsest</h1>
 </p>

-Cancer genomes are altered by various mutational processes and, like palimpsests, bear the signatures of these successive processes.
-The Palimpsest R package provides a complete workflow for the characterisation and visualisation of mutational signatures and their evolution along tumour development.
-The package covers a wide range of functions for extracting single base substitution (SBS), double base substitution (DBS) and indel mutational signatures as well as structural variant (SV) signatures, inferring the clonality of each alteration and analysing the evolution of mutational processes between early clonal and late subclonal events.
-Palimpsest also estimates the probability of each mutation being due to each process to predict the mechanisms at the origin of driver events.
-Palimpsest is an easy-to-use toolset for reconstructing the natural history of a tumor using whole exome or whole genome sequencing data.
+ Cancer genomes are altered by various mutational processes and, like [palimpsests](https://en.wikipedia.org/wiki/Palimpsest), bear the signatures of these successive processes.
+The _Palimpsest_ R package provides a complete workflow for the characterisation and visualisation of mutational signatures and their evolution along tumour development.
+The package includes a wide range of functions for extracting single base substitution (SBS), double base substitution (DBS) and indel mutational signatures as well as structural variant (SV) signatures. _Palimpsest_ estimates the probability of each mutation being due to each signature, which allows the the analysis of the clonality of each alteration, and the prediction of the mechanism at the origin of each driver event.
+In short, _Palimpsest_ is an easy-to-use toolset for the reconstruction of the natural history of a tumour using whole exome or whole genome sequencing data.

 Installation
 ========